LevBahn/levbahn.github.io/index.md

 </p>

 <p>
-   I am studying mathematical analysis of partial differential equations (PDEs) and Machine Learning.
+  My research lies in the mathematical analysis of PDEs and in numerical methods mainly machine-learning.
 </p>

 <p>